awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 1. When the package status is **Available**, note its ID\.
 Use `analyzers/id` as the file path in [requests to OpenSearch](#custom-packages-using)\.

 Alternately, use the AWS CLI, SDKs, or configuration API to import and associate packages\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon OpenSearch Service API Reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html)\.

 ## Using custom packages with OpenSearch<a name="custom-packages-using"></a>